Double Diamond Framework

 Overview of my design approach for product development

 As a consultant, I often begin a project with a discovery phase.
 The discover phase is a way to assess the client's needs by first finding out more about their vision.
-This is also where I began to diverge.
+I also place an extremely heavy emphasis on understanding the user, their goals and what drives them.
+Then I began to diverge.
 Below are a few of the primary types of workshops I try to conduct with their intended outcomes in order to understand and define the landscape:

 Inceptions are about team alignment and process decisions.
 This would often vary depending on the team make up and its goals.
 My goal is often to establish design touch points, roles & responsibilities, design system protocols, style guide standardization, research plans.

 After we have a high level plan mapped out for both the product and the team, I then jump into the planning of our design sprints as they relate to delivery.

 After a new feature has been prioritized, the first thing I try to do is user research.
 This research is mainly to understand more about the feature at hand and to identify best practices for how to implement.

 At this phase in the process, various members of the team including the client's product owner gather together to discuss the implementation details.
 At this point, I am typically discussing research finding and attempting to understand the product needs in order to define the feature and create stories.